keskival/behavior-trees-for-llm-chatbots/README.md

 People can signal their intent to attend the event, to cancel their attendance, and to tell their event availabilities.
 All these are normal natural language, and the system uses LLM chatbot capabilities to update the state of the consensus, and ultimately tell the user what the conclusion was.

+The entities in this use case are:
+- User(s)
+- Channel
+- Orchestrator (runs the Behavior Tree)
+- LLM Chatbot

 ![](eventplanner.png)

 In the above example, the root node ticks all its children in parallel (parallelograms), and each of the children represent parallel goals of the system.